How Brexit Could Jeopardise The Future Of Live Music

 The UK is a hotbed for live music and creativity, it’s been the driving force in rock and pop music from the start and a No Deal scenario dangerously threatens its future.
 Sure, you’ll still have all the manufactured pop you could ever want, but music isn’t born at the top.
 Music starts from the underground and if new UK bands can’t afford to take their music overseas and grow, they will die.
 Similarly, our live scene is very much populated with European bands, and if they decide to not play in the UK as it’s not cost effective, we could end up with vacuum in our venues.

-We have no idea what will happen after October 31.
 Whether you’re a musician or a fan, something we hold dear to us is in the hands of the UK government.
 Whether it’s voting, protesting, or simply having an opinion on the subject in a chat with your mates, please take on board the threat that cutting ties with the EU carries for music.
 Let’s also cross our fingers and toes in hope that the UK can continue to inspire and be inspired; and that today’s divisive politics don’t damage this wonderful utopia of music that we all love so dearly.

 Betraying The Martyrs’ new album Rapture is out now.